fiskaltrust/middleware-launcher/README.md

 > └─ fiskaltrust.exe
 > ```

-And then run the `migrate.cmd` script.
+And then run the `migrate.cmd` script as an administrator.

 The script will do the following: